$4995 Land/Air Package from DFW

 There will even be an optional 2-day add-on trip to Compostela, Spain to pay homage to the relics of the apostle James, known in Spanish as Santiago.
 Participants who wish will even be able to walk the final 10 miles of the famous Camino!

 October 2021 will be the perfect time for such an adventure – the summer heat will have subsided but the brilliant blue skies of sun-drenched Portugal will brighten an adventure full of spiritual growth, Catholic heritage, and cultural richness.

 Dr. Marcellino D’Ambrosio and his wife, Susan

 Known on Catholic radio and TV as “Dr. Italy,” Dr. D’Ambrosio is a NY Times best-selling author and a renowned commentator on Catholic issues appearing on Fox News’ “Geraldo Rivera At Large” and Bill O’Reilly’s radio show.
-A doctoral student of the renowned Jesuit theologian Avery Cardinal Dulles, Marcellino is an expert on the history of the Church in Italy and has a special familiarity with the shrines we will be visiting on this very special tour.
-Dr. Italy will be our principal guide, providing expert commentary on saints, sites, and shrines of Italy.
+A doctoral student of the renowned Jesuit theologian Avery Cardinal Dulles, Marcellino is an expert on the history of the Church in Spain and Portugal and has a special familiarity with the shrines we will be visiting on this very special tour and the associated saints.
+Dr. Italy, who is fluent in Spanish, will be our principal guide, providing expert commentary on saints, sites, wines and shrines of Spain and Portugal.